Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Concentration

 The proof of the lower bound is similar.\end{proof}

-In the next proposition we prove that the characteristic length $\lambda_n$ satisfies the weak multiplicativity property \eqref{eq:WeakMulAs} and we identify the exponent by using \cite{DG18}. \begin{Prop} For $\gamma \in (0,2)$, there exists $C > 0$ such that for all $ n \geq 1$, $k \geq 1$ we have,
+In the next proposition we prove that the characteristic length $\lambda_n$ satisfies the weak multiplicativity property \eqref{eq:WeakMulAs} and we identify the exponent by using the results of \cite{DG18}. \begin{Prop} For $\xi$ satisfying Condition (T), there exists $C > 0$ such that for all $ n \geq 1$, $k \geq 1$ we have